Allostasis

 A focal point of my research is emotion.
 Homeostasis and allostasis play foundational roles in the construction of emotion.
 The final experience of emotion is an integration of the feeling affects of shifting body states and a labeling of the sensations, to give them meaning.
 As I have noted over the years, the meaning we give to feeling significantly impacts the experience.

-Barrett taught that, “your pumping heart, your expanding lungs, and your changing temperature and metabolism and sensory input to your brain that is noisy and ambiguous” (2017, p.
+Barrett taught that, “Your pumping heart, your expanding lungs, and your changing temperature and metabolism and sensory input to your brain that is noisy and ambiguous” (Barrett, 2018, p.
 66).
 Our brain organizes the bodily sensations, drawing from past experiences, adopted cultural concepts; direct encounters and social learning feed our brains with fodder to give meaning to present sensations.
 This entire process is automatic and and invisible (p.26).
+We predict what the sensations mean in the current context.
+We feel sad because our concept of sadness fits the bodily sensations surging through our body and the context of the feeling is centered around a recent loss.

 “And so, Trapped within the skull, with only past experiences as a guide, your brain makes predictions.”